personas

 Befriending your personas in this way presents an opportunity for you to have them, rather than them having you.

 We all have aspects of ourselves that we can be more open and playful with - especially the ones we don’t like!
-It helps to remember that change is natural.
-As the kids say “It’s not that deep!”
+It helps to remember that we’re human and change is natural.

-So experiment.
-Try on having more fun relating to your parts.
+Experiment.
+Try-on having more fun relating to your personas.
 See if you can enjoy building a friendly relationship with yourself (and others) based on positive intention rather than the unconscious demands of unresolved personas.

 Finally, go easy.
-I ask all my clients now to sign a friendliness clause committing to take responsibility and be friendly towards themselves.
-It will not always feel possible or easy to do, so making a conscious commitment to it helps.
+It will not always feel easy to do, so making a conscious commitment to go easy will help.
 It also makes it easier to re-commit to friendliness when fault-finding and negative projections rear their heads again.
 We’re human.

-The natural benefits of people being liberated from fear is needed right now.
+The natural benefits of being liberated from irrational fear is so needed right now.
 Culture demands a lot of us sometimes so building capacity to show up fully resourced and able to respond healthily is vital.
 It’s not a perfect science and life will keep presenting challenges as we all know.
-But the ability to experience more of your authentic self and to express yourself fully, out from under the burden of adaptive personas goes a long, long way towards building a life you're proud of.
+But the ability to experience more of your authentic self and to express yourself fully, out from under the burden of adaptive personas goes a long, long way towards making sure you can take actions that are aligned with truth and compassion.
+And it makes for a great foundation in building a life you’re proud of.